How to Become a Physical Therapist

 - Documenting and charting patient records

-Besides the above, a physical therapist must also have patience, compassion, empathy, and have physical strength to ensure patient confidence and trust.
-PTs must have motivational skills, be a good communicator, and be both positive and confident.
-And because patients/clients often feel vulnerable both during and after treatment, it is the job of a PT to help ease their nerves.
+On top of all that, physical therapists need patience, compassion, empathy, and have the physical strength it takes to confidently assist patients with mobility issues and earn their trust.
+PTs must have motivational skills, be strong communicators, and be both positive and confident in their demeanor.
+And because patients/clients often feel vulnerable both during and after treatment, it is the job of a PT to help put them at ease.

-A career in physical therapy allows individuals to specialize in one particular area, such as orthopedics, or offer a broad focus.
-Regardless, it is imperative to stay up-to-date on all of the latest equipment and techniques to ensure clients receive the optimal care and treatment and reach their maximum functional potential.
+A career in physical therapy allows individuals to specialize in one particular area, such as orthopedics, or offer a broad set of services to deal with all manner of mobility issues.
+Regardless, it is imperative to stay up-to-date on all the latest equipment and techniques to ensure clients receive optimal care and treatment for the best possible outcomes.

 Working Conditions of a Physical Therapist

 Physical therapists work in hospitals, clinics, long- and short-term care facilities, and in private residences.
-According the US Bureau of Labor Statistics (BLS) 34-percent of all physical therapists work in the offices of occupational, physical, or speech therapists, and audiologists.
-Many physical therapists travel as part of their job, and are required to stand, bend and lift while working with clients and patients.
+According the US Bureau of Labor Statistics (BLS) about 37% of physical therapists work in the offices of other healthcare professionals (specialists and various types of therapists).
+Many physical therapists travel as part of the job, and are required to stand, bend and lift while working with clients and patients.

 Other common workplaces may include: